 Intelligence officials said that in the months before the failed coup attempt, the country's spy agency decoded millions of secret messages sent by suspected Gulenists, but found no mention of the plot.

-Six months on, it is still not entirely clear how the MIT failed to detect the preparations for the coup attempt and why it failed to notify the president or the prime minister immediately once they received intelligence on the plot.
+It is still not entirely clear how the MIT failed to detect the preparations for the coup attempt and why it failed to notify the president or the prime minister immediately once they received intelligence on the plot.